alxmrs/website/_posts/2018-09-02-in-defense-of-interruptions.md

 But, are interruptions all bad?
 No!

-In fact, in the cases listed here, they are merely the realities in working in a collaborative work environment
+In fact, in the cases listed here, they are merely the realities in working in a collaborative environment
 <sup id="a1">[1](#f1)</sup>.
 Can we not lend 15 minutes to perform a code review for a colleague?
 Should we skip
 answering a question from an intern because it would interrupt our current work?